Desensitizing // The Methods

 - Antoine de Pluvinel

-When using positive overshadowing you will actively engage your horse to interact with you by cueing behaviors that the horse finds calming and or mentally engaging enough to distract him from whatever might be frightening.
+When using operant counter-conditioning you will actively engage your horse to interact with you by cueing behaviors that the horse finds calming and or mentally engaging enough to distract him from whatever might be frightening.
 The "distraction" could be extremely mild or extremely powerful, but it's important to remember that the goal here is not to completely overwhelm the horse to the point where it's forced to listen to you.
 The goal is to gently and positively offer the horse an alternative behavior to perform to keep their mind busy, and to be really successful .. keep them below threshold.

 An example could be, your horse is nervous about having it's feet handled, but the farrier is coming out and the horse is in desperate need of having its feet done.
 You've been working routinely on the horse holding it's feet up in a calm relaxed way, but it's just not quite there yet.
 So, to help your horse stay calm you ask the horse to perform a behavior like targeting (touching an object with it's nose) while the farrier works.
 Not only is your horse actively engaging in something it finds very comforting, it's also something it associates with positivity.
 Gradually the horse may learn to associate the positive distraction with the stimulus it fears, effectively counter-conditioning.
-And over time you should be able to reduce the use of the overshadowing stimulus and effectively have "blended stimulus".
+And over time you should be able to reduce the use of the "distracting" stimulus and effectively have "blended stimulus".

-One more example of positive overshadowing is lets say your horse is nervous about some activity going on near by.
+One more example of operant counter-conditioning is let's say your horse is nervous about some activity going on near by.
 You could work to distract your horse in a way the horse feels is relaxing, which might be to walk them back and forth (at a relaxed pace) around the facility until they are able to calm down, perhaps even stopping to allow grazing.
 Alternatively you could practice a known behavior (this is not the time to teach something new) like backing, or turn on the forehand etc. Anything the horse finds sufficiently distracting, but in a calm positive way should work.
 You may not be directly desensitizing, but by allowing your horse to not become overwhelmed in a situation and keeping them below threshold, they are likely to respond in a less reactive way in the future to the same kind of stimulus due to the careful handling.

-Here I have an example of using target training to "overshadow" the process of getting my filly used to being sprayed with water.
+Here I have an example of using target training to operant counter-condition the process of getting my filly used to being sprayed with water.
 She doesn't care to have water on her back legs, but she very much enjoys targeting.
 She gladly stands at liberty (un-restricted) to allow her back legs to be sprayed since the positive "distraction" far outweighs the frightening stimulus.